Sound Planning and Appropriate Investments

 |Working at the bottom of a manhole, a DSRSD wastewater operator lowers a robotic video camera into a sewer pipe.

-Situation: District employees clean and video-inspect about 10 percent of the 206-mile wastewater collection system every year.
+Situation: District employees clean and video-inspect about 10 percent of the 207-mile wastewater collection system every year.
 Using the recordings, we rate the condition of every pipeline according to national standards.
-For many sewer lines installed before 2000, however, we have only poor-quality video recordings or none at all.
+For many sewer lines installed before 2000, however, we had only poor-quality video recordings or none at all.

-Solution: DSRSD and its contractor, National Plant Services, are cleaning and inspecting 350,000 feet of these older pipelines in Dublin and San Ramon (see map below).
-Instead of taking several years, the work will be done by mid 2017.
+Solution: A specialty contractor, National Plant Services, cleaned and inspected 350,000 feet of these older pipelines in Dublin and San Ramon (see map below).
+Instead of taking several years, the work was completed in a single year, finishing in June 2017.

 No Digging Needed